sprtxuuu/transportation-resilience-flow-weighted/README.md

 # metro-resilience-od-flow
-This is the repository related to the paper **Resilient Urban Public Transportation Infrastructure: A Comparison of Five Flow-Weighted Metro Networks in terms of the Resilience Cycle Framework**, preprint link: https://doi.org/10.1109/tits.2021.3116667.
+This is the repository related to the paper **Z. Xu, S. S. Chopra and H. Lee, "Resilient Urban Public Transportation Infrastructure: A Comparison of Five Flow-Weighted Metro Networks in Terms of the Resilience Cycle Framework," in IEEE Transactions on Intelligent Transportation Systems, doi: 10.1109/TITS.2021.3116667.**, preprint link: https://doi.org/10.1109/tits.2021.3116667.

 To conduct the analysis with the example data, find and run the main.py.